alifbhadrika/shortest-path-a-star/README.md

 ```

 ## How to use
-1. Add or customize input text file in test folder
+1. Add or customize input text file in test folder.
 ```
 Text file format: